jb102002/SOC-Home-Lab/README.md

 3. sudo chown -R ubuntu:ubuntu /opt/splunk *Ubuntu user does not own splunk folder*

 sudo /opt/splunk/bin/splunk enable boot-start -user ubuntu *enable splunk to start on boot

+#Configuring universal forwarder on victim machine
+Script ran but had problem, I think the splunk universal forwarder path was not correct and needed to log in to website to get correct command